Hindon Elevated Road To Be Extended Till DND Flyway

-Now the travelling time between Delhi and Ghaziabad will be cut down to mere 18 minutes from the earlier 60 minutes as Uttar Pradesh Chief Minister inaugurates the Hindon Elevated Road on March 30.
-The 10.3-km Hindon Elevated Road project was inaugurated along with other infrastructure projects worth Rs 341.48 crore.
+Earlier last year in March, the 10.3-km Hindon Elevated Road project was inaugurated along with other infrastructure projects worth Rs 341.48 crore.
 The development of the corridor is seen as a favourable move for Delhi-Ghaziabad commuters who have been facing endless traffic snarls on the stretches towards Meerut and other areas of western UP.
-The stretch is aimed at easing traffic and providing direct access from the UP Gate at the Delhi-Ghaziabad border to Raj Nagar Extension in Ghaziabad.
+This stretch is aimed at easing traffic and providing direct access from the UP Gate at the Delhi-Ghaziabad border to Raj Nagar Extension in Ghaziabad.

 Here’s are some facts about the Hindon Elevated Road: